smile930307/StakingToken/README.md

 In the cryptocurrency world this is understood as giving users some kind of right or reward for as long as they don’t transfer some tokens in their possession.
 A staking mechanism usually encourages token holding against token trading, which in turn is expected to drive up the token valuation.

-At [TechHQ](http://www.techhq.io) we believe that knowledge exists to be shared, and in this article we are going to show how to implement a staking mechanism in solidity.
-The whole project including development environment and tests is available from [our public github](https://github.com/HQ20/StakingToken).

 To build this staking mechanism we will need: